Daniel-Dfg/PlagiaSight/README.md

 **3) OTHER DOCUMENTATION** : Suggesting new features is often challenging, notably because predicting how *useful* a new feature will be is not an exact science.
 In order to maximize the chances to see your idea being approved, please check out the [resources that inspired us](https://github.com/LUCKYINS/PlagiarismDetectionProject/tree/main/Resources/Learning%20Material) first, and consider contributing there if it seems to align with the project's vision.

 But we can't stress enough the idea that, in order to propose new features that have a chance of being useful, *you should take a peek at the documentation directly present in the project to understand all contributors' vision first*.
 This will help ensure your proposals are cohesive with the project's goals.

-If you have questions or concerns regarding contributions, feel free to [**contact us**](https://github.com/LUCKYINS/PlagiarismDetectionProject/blob/main/README.md#contact-the-people-behind-the-10-version) !
+*If you have questions or concerns regarding contributions*, feel free to [**contact us**](https://github.com/LUCKYINS/PlagiarismDetectionProject/blob/main/README.md#contact-the-people-behind-the-10-version) !

 </ul>